Symone Sanders, Biden’s top African American aide, faces pressure from all sides

 The aftermath of Floyd’s killing showcased Sanders’s role.
 When she’d been an aide to Bernie Sanders in 2016, she would seek out civil rights attorney Ben Crump to hash through racial justice issues, even though he was firmly supporting Hillary Clinton, and they became friends.

-So when Floyd died, the Biden team agreed Sanders should reach out to Crump, now an attorney for the Floyd family, to determine if a call from the former vice president would be welcome.
+So when Floyd died, the Biden team agreed Sanders should reach out to Crump, now an attorney for the Floyd family, to determine whether a call from the former vice president would be welcome.

 “Do you think it’s the right time?”
 Sanders asked Crump, he recalled in an interview.
 He added, “She wanted to make sure she didn’t have the vice president just call for the sake of saying, ‘I called.’ ”

 They had a robust discussion about how Biden should approach the family, and Crump said her efforts secured a “very dignified, a very engaging moment” for both Biden and Floyd’s family.
-In interviews later, family members praised Biden’s approach and contrasted it to President Trump.
+In interviews later, family members praised Biden’s approach and contrasted it with President Trump’s.

 “Vice President Biden, I loved his conversation,” Philonise Floyd, George Floyd’s brother, told CNN.
 “He talked to me for 10 or 15 minutes.
 And I was trying to talk his ear off. . . .
 But Trump?
 It lasted probably two minutes.”

-Despite her activist aura, Sanders has always sought a role in mainstream politics, and her rapid rise follows a steep arc more typically seen from white men in Washington, though she comes from North Omaha, Neb., with no family connection to politics.
+Despite her activist aura, Sanders has always sought a role in mainstream politics, and her rapid rise follows a steep arc more typically seen from white men in Washington, though she comes from Omaha, with no family connection to politics.

 As a student and leader at a local nonprofit, Sanders introduced former president Bill Clinton at a fundraising luncheon by age 16.
 She became Bernie Sanders’s presidential campaign spokeswoman by 25.
 She became a paid commentator on CNN and was granted an at-large seat in the Democratic National Committee by 26.
 She had a book deal by 28.